 In the absence of a timely response, the request is rejected (R612-58 CPI together L612-12 CPI 9 ° together R612-51 CPI) after a formal notice before rejection has been sent to the applicant and a new deadline time it was granted.

-Chapter 8.
-Publication of the preliminary research report
+Publication of preliminary research report

 The preliminary search report is published at the same time as the patent application (R612-62 CPI).